datacarpentry/astronomy-python/_episodes/06-photo.md

 ![Right ascension and declination of selected stars in GD-1 frame after selecting for both proper motion and photometry.](../fig/06-photo_files/06-photo_93_0.png)

-This example includes three new Matplotlib commands:

-* `figure` creates the figure.
+This example includes the new Matplotlib command `figure` which creates the larger canvas the the subplots are placed on.
 In previous examples, we didn't have to use this function; the figure was created automatically.
 But when we call it explicitly, we can provide arguments like `figsize`, which sets the size of the figure.

-* `axis` with the parameter `equal` sets up the axes so a unit is the same size along the `x` and `y` axes.

-* `title` puts the input string as a title at the top of the plot.
-The `fontsize` keyword sets the `fontsize` to be `medium` a little smaller than the default `large`.

-In an example like this, where `x` and `y` represent coordinates in space, equal axes ensures that the distance between points is represented accurately.

 In the example above we also used TeX markup in our axis labels so that they render as the Greek letter `$\phi$` with subscripts for `1` and `2`.